-Second, the Completeness Test is only used to determine what is not in a Q-domain, not to determine what is in a Q-domain.
-A bi-conditional characterization could cause conflicting predictions.
+Second, the Completeness Test can only be used to determine what meanings should be excluded from a Q-domain, not what meanings should be included in a Q-domain.
+A bi-conditional characterization, namely, ruling in all the short answers that are not filtered out by the Completeness Test, could yield conflicting predictions.
 As I will show in Sect.
-3.3, the Completeness Test shows that, for the higher-order Q-domain of the question what does John have to read, we should rule in simplex non-monotonic quantifiers like exactly three books while excluding decreasing quantifiers like less than four books, despite that the propositional answer yielded by the former (i.e., John has to read exactly three books) asymmetrically entails the propositional answer yielded by latter (i.e., John has to read less than four books).
+3.3, the Completeness Test shows that the higher-order Q-domain of the question what does John have to read contains the non-monotonic quantifier exactly three books but not the decreasing quantifier less than four books, even though the propositional answer yielded by the former (i.e., John has to read exactly three books) asymmetrically entails the propositional answer yielded by latter (i.e., John has to read less than four books).